shouya/ip-over-socks/README.md

 # IP over Socks

 This project implements a method to tunnel IP traffic (spec.
-TCP & UDP) over a Socks5 proxy that supports both TCP CONNECT and UDP ASSOCIATE method.
+TCP & UDP) over a SOCKS5 proxy that supports both CONNECT and UDP ASSOCIATE methods.

-The method is described by the author of fqrouter project in [this post (Chinese)](https://fqrouter.tumblr.com/post/51474945203/socks%E4%BB%A3%E7%90%86%E8%BD%ACvpn).
+The implemented method is described by the author of fqrouter project in [this post (Chinese)](https://fqrouter.tumblr.com/post/51474945203/socks%E4%BB%A3%E7%90%86%E8%BD%ACvpn).

 ## Usage